jon-heard/obsidian-inline-scripts/README.md

     3. Try typing out the shortcut while the console is open to see if an error is generated.
 You can review the error message to help discover what's wrong.

 ## HOW-TO: Create a new shortcut-file

+### NOTE: If you make a shortcut-file you think others would like, it'd be great if you could submit it to this repository as a discussion.
+If it is decently polished then I'll add it to the list of shortcut-files [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).

 This HOW-TO assumes that you have read and understood `HOW-TO: Define a new text-entry shortcut`, and are at least aware that `HOW-TO: Add a text-entry shortcut-file to a vault` shows how to setup an existing shortcut-file.

 A shortcut-file contains multiple shortcuts.
 Each shortcut contains a Test string and an Expansion string.
 A shortcut-file will typically bundle collections of shortcuts that work toward a common goal, such as particular functionality (saving & loading) or particular systems (the Mythic RPG system).

+### Examples
 Here is a minimal example of a shortcut-file's contents:
 > ~~<br/>
 > test<br/>